What is a Food Batchmaker?

 Speaking: Talking to others to convey information effectively.

 Types of Food Batchmaker

-In 2016, there was an estimated number of 153,700 jobs in the United States for Food Batchmaker.
+In the United States, there were 153,700 jobs for Food Batchmaker in 2016.
 New jobs are being produced at a rate of 1.8% which is below the national average.
 The Bureau of Labor Statistics predicts 2,700 new jobs for Food Batchmaker by 2026.
-Due to new job openings and attrition, there will be an average of 21,700 job openings in this field each year.
+There will be an estimated 21,700 positions for Food Batchmaker per year.

 The states with the most job growth for Food Batchmaker are Nevada, Idaho, and Utah.
 Watch out if you plan on working in Pennsylvania, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.